 Real Voices: Your Weekly Dose from the HCFA Helpline

 Every week we highlight the voices of real people that contact our Helpline every day.
 Once a week you will be introduced to a family whose life has changed for the better due to health reform.
 If you or anyone you know needs assistance applying for free or low-cost health care coverage, please contact our Helpline online, or call 1-800-272-4232.
-Here’s this week’s story:
+Here’s this week’s entry:

 Monika Lira Malhoit